Welcome to your new family!

 Another interesting thing for me was that I also discovered the borders to what I thought were the endless depths of my patience.
 Kids test you and push you.

 Mostly because they’re curious: they’re learning how the world works and how they need to function within it.

 Sometimes they’re just trying to piss you off.

 But if there’s one piece of advice I’d give you above all others it is: calmness is key.
 Even when you want to yell and scream and slam doors, or when your heart feels like it’s beating through your chest out of stress, don’t let it show.
 I can guarantee that it won’t help.
 I properly yelled at the kids once, soon after I started.
-My four year old refused to eat properly and cried consistently for forty-five minutes and I completely lost my rag.
+My four year old (then three) refused to eat properly and cried consistently for forty-five minutes and I completely lost my rag.

 Did he then miraculously stop crying?
 No way.
 Surprise, surprise, he just cried harder.

 Some of my proudest moments since then have been times when I’ve kept my cool even when I’ve felt like I’m about to blow my top.
 I’ve always been a patient and calm person, but I can now with absolute confidence say that I’ve. got. patience. for. days.

 As well as that, just be confident in your decisions.
 On an everyday basis, you have just as much right to make a decision regarding the kids as Mum or Dad, especially when you’re alone with the young’uns.
 I spent way too long early on worrying about the consequences.

 …That came out wrong.
 You do need to worry about the consequences.
 Definitely.